Daily Argument Summaries: Students must come to class with argument summaries for the reading they did every day. These can be handwritten.

 - For every reading, you should jot down in your notes a summary of the main argument, alongside 1-3 key examples, 1 or more key concepts and definitions, and connections to ideas in other readings.
 Bringing this to class will help you participate in class discussion.

 - At least twice in the semester you will also type up the argument summary, print it, and bring it to class to turn in.
 Students will choose when to turn in their two argument summaries, and we will discuss them in office hours.

-Peer Comments: Students should each comment at least 7 times on a different student’s blog post, spread throughout the semester.
+Peer Comments: Students should each comment at least 6 times (B bundle) on a different student’s blog post, spread throughout the semester.
 Try to start by making a comment on the blog post that has no comments yet.
-Videos with instructions for posting to WordPress are below.

-Self-Assessment: Students will turn in a self assessment of their work for the course at the end of the year, explaining why their work fits into the A, B, or C bundle (see the Grading page for more information on the bundles).
+Self-Assessment: Students will turn in a self-assessment of their work for the course at the end of the year, explaining why their work fits into the A, B, or C bundle (see the Grading part for more information on the bundles).